-Research In Motion (RIMM) Ltd. said its new BlackBerry 10 operating system has won security certification from the U.S. government as the debut approaches of the smartphone platform it’s counting on to revive sales.
+Research In Motion (RIMM:US) Ltd. said its new BlackBerry 10 operating system has won security certification from the U.S. government as the debut approaches of the smartphone platform it’s counting on to revive sales.

 BlackBerry 10 handsets and tablet computers have earned a stamp of approval for secure communications known as FIPS 140-2 by the National Institute of Standards and Technology, said Michael Brown, RIM’s vice president for security product management.
 It’s the first time that BlackBerrys have been certified for FIPS, or Federal Information Processing Standards, before their commercial debut.

 “It’s a very important tick in the box that the other guys don’t have,” said John Jackson, a mobile platforms analyst at research firm IDC in Boston.
 “The sooner they can get a head start in actively engaging these markets with BB10, the better.”

 RIM, which plans to introduce the operating system in next year’s first quarter, is looking to shore up its support among U.S. government agencies that have been among its biggest and staunchest clients.
 The company is relying on those customers as it cedes market share among U.S. consumers to Apple Inc. (AAPL:US)’s iPhone and devices running Google Inc. (GOOG:US)’s Android software.